reactjs/react.dev/src/content/reference/react/experimental_taintObjectReference.md

 <Intro>

-`taintObjectReference` lets you prevent a passing a specific object instance to a Client Component by mistake.
+`taintObjectReference` lets you prevent a specific object instance from being passed to a Client Component like a `user` object.

 ```js
 experimental_taintObjectReference(message, object);
 ```

-To prevent passing a crypto key, hash or token, see [`taintUniqueValue`](/reference/react/experimental_taintUniqueValue).
+To prevent passing a key, hash or token, see [`taintUniqueValue`](/reference/react/experimental_taintUniqueValue).

 </Intro>